qammarkhurshid/elba-security/docs/api/connection-status/update-status.md

 ## Update Connection Status
-This endpoint is designed for updating the status of a SaaS connection for an organisation in the Elba system.
-It's primarily used to inform Elba about access denied issue, indicating that the source is no longer accessible and may require re-authentication or attention from the organization's admin.
+This endpoint is designed for updating the status of a SaaS connection for an organisation in the elba system.
+It's primarily used to inform elba about access denied issue, indicating that the source is no longer accessible and may require re-authentication or attention from the organization's admin.

-### POST Connection Status Update
+### POST

-> Version 1.0

 This method allows for the update of a SaaS connection status, particularly to flag issues like access errors.

 ```plaintext